-Man in custody in boy’s death
+Man in custody in shooting death of Detroit boy, 9

 Detroit — A man the police described as the stepfather of a 9-year-old boy who was shot to death Monday night has been taken into custody by police.